mmarkin/GPS-NTP-Timeserver/README.md

 "setPowerSave(1)" statements in the main.cpp file.

 ![pir_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/PIR.jpg)

-This version of the project does not have to be portable so it is AC powered only.
+This project does not have to be portable as Cristiano's is so it is AC powered only.

 Power supply diagram